anthology-inc/at23-power-automate-workshop/README.md

 ---

 ## Add Anthology Student Connector
-We now have a basic flow with a HTTP trigger, an initial notification, an approval workflow and a notification of the outcome of that workflow.
+We now have a basic flow with an HTTP trigger, an initial notification, an approval workflow, and a notification of the outcome of that workflow.
 We will now begin to add API calls to Anthology Student via a `Connector`.

 1. Navigation to `Data` > `Custom Connectors`
 2. Click `+ New custom connector` > `Import an OpenAPI file`
-3. Name the custom connector `AT23 Anthology Student` and import the the OpenAPI file from [anthology-student-connector.json](resources/anthology-student-connector.json)
+3. Name the custom connector `AT23 Anthology Student` and import the OpenAPI file from [anthology-student-connector.json](resources/anthology-student-connector.json)

 ![Screenshot of the new custom connector dialog](screenshots/20.png)